| map |

 Thanks to architectural photographer Hunter Kerhart for finding this set of photos in the Getty collection.

 A 1942 lobby view by Maynard Parker (1901-1976).
-No, it's not snowing inside -- we have a bit of negative deterioration.
 It's one in a set of five photos in the collection of the Huntington Digital Library and is also indexed on Calisphere.
+Thanks to Matt Spero for his amazing restoration work.
+The image on the HDL site is so deteriorated it looks like it's snowing inside.

 A peek into the rear of the auditorium.
 It's a Julius Shulman photo in the Getty Research Institute set #043.